gbegreg/FMXPong/README.md

 The project was made with Delphi Seattle Pro with mobile plugin and it works with Delphi Berlin.
 You can compile and deploy it on Windows, Mac OS, Android and IOS.

-Note : On Windows, Firemonkey required DirectX 11 and the shader model 5.
+<b>Note :</b> On Windows, Firemonkey required DirectX 11 and the shader model 5.
 Some users have encountred graphic rendering issues on old Intel HD Graphics GPU.
-If you have this problem, you can force the software rendering by adding the line fmx.types.GlobalUseDXSoftware := True;
+If you have this problem, you can force the software rendering by adding the line
+   fmx.types.GlobalUseDXSoftware := True;
 in the project file before the line Application.Initialize;